 Example: Dispossess reads, in part, "Choose an artifact card name."
 The player can choose the name of any artifact card, even one that's not legal in the format of the current game.
-The player can't choose Island, even if an Island on the battlefield has been turned into artifact by some effect. - 201.3b If a player wants to choose the name of a split card, the player must choose the name of one of its halves, but not both.
+The player can't choose Island, even if an Island on the battlefield has been turned into artifact by some effect. - 201.4b If a player wants to choose the name of a split card, the player must choose the name of one of its halves, but not both.
 (See rule 709.)
-If a player is instructed to choose a card name with certain characteristics, use only that half's characteristics to determine if this name can be chosen.

-- 201.3c If a player wants to choose a flip card's alternative name, the player may do so.
+If a player is instructed to choose a card name with certain characteristics, use only that half's characteristics to determine if this name can be chosen. - 201.4c If a player wants to choose a flip card's alternative name, the player may do so.
 (See rule 710.)
-If a player is instructed to choose a card name with certain characteristics, use the card's characteristics as modified by its alternative characteristics to determine if this name can be chosen. - 201.3d If a player wants to choose the name of the back face of a double-faced card, the player may do so.
+If a player is instructed to choose a card name with certain characteristics, use the card's characteristics as modified by its alternative characteristics to determine if this name can be chosen. - 201.4d If a player wants to choose the name of the back face of a double-faced card, the player may do so.
 (See rule 712.)
-If a player is instructed to choose a card name with certain characteristics, use only the characteristics of the back face to determine if this name can be chosen. - 201.3e If a player wants to choose the name of the combined back face of a meld pair, the player may do so.
+If a player is instructed to choose a card name with certain characteristics, use only the characteristics of the back face to determine if this name can be chosen. - 201.4e If a player wants to choose the name of the combined back face of a meld pair, the player may do so.
 (See rule 713.)
-If a player is instructed to choose a card name with certain characteristics, use only the characteristics of the combined back face to determine if this name can be chosen. - 201.3f If a player wants to choose an adventurer card's alternative name, the player may do so.
+If a player is instructed to choose a card name with certain characteristics, use only the characteristics of the combined back face to determine if this name can be chosen. - 201.4f If a player wants to choose an adventurer card's alternative name, the player may do so.
 (See rule 716.)
-If a player is instructed to choose a card name with certain characteristics, use the card's characteristics as modified by its alternative characteristics to determine if this name can be chosen. - 201.4.
-Text that refers to the object it's on by name means just that particular object and not any other objects with that name, regardless of any name changes caused by game effects. - 201.4a If an ability's effect grants another ability to an object, and that second ability refers to that first ability's source by name, the name refers only to the specific object which is that first ability's source.
+If a player is instructed to choose a card name with certain characteristics, use the card's characteristics as modified by its alternative characteristics to determine if this name can be chosen. - 201.4g Some cards have interchangeable names (see rule 201.3).
+For all game purposes, these cards have the same name.
+If a player chooses the name of a card which has interchangeable names, the name of each of those cards has been chosen. - 201.5.
+Text that refers to the object it's on by name means just that particular object and not any other objects with that name, regardless of any name changes caused by game effects. - 201.5a If an ability's effect grants another ability to an object, and that second ability refers to that first ability's source by name, the name refers only to the specific object which is that first ability's source.
 The second ability does not refer to any other object with the same name as the first ability's source.
 However, if the second ability also moved the first ability's source to a different public zone, the name refers to the object the source became in its new zone.
 This is also true if the second ability is copied onto a new object.